apache/dolphinscheduler-sdk-python/docs/source/concept.rst

 Authentication Token
 --------------------

-pydolphinscheduler communication with dolphinscheduler server use authentication token, and we have a default auth token to make it out-of-box.
+pydolphinscheduler use token as authentication when communication with dolphinscheduler server, and we have a default auth token to make it out-of-box.
 For security reason, we highly recommend you to change your own auth token when you deploy in production environment or test dolphinscheduler in public network.
 The auth token keyword in ``auth_token`` and it can be set in multiple ways which you can read :doc:`config` section for more detail.